-Formed in Melbourne in 1969 Smart St. has been making quality cinema drama and TV documentaries ever since.
+Formed in Melbourne in 1969 by Haydn Keenan and Esben Storm.
+Smart St. has been making quality cinema drama and TV documentaries ever since.
 We're not the biggest but we are one of the oldest continuously working film companies in Australia.
-We've managed to produce high quality films without Government production investment, a rarity in Australia.
+We've managed to produce high quality films with little Government production investment, a rarity in Australia.

-We have produced three feature films, two of which, 27A and Going Down, are regularly cited as milestones in the development of Australian cinema.
+We have produced three feature films, two of which, 27A and Going Down, are regularly cited as milestones in the development of the Australian film industry.
 The third, Pandemonium, is a skid mark across the landscape of Australian film to this day.
-We've made a dozen documentaries, plus the odd music vid and TV commercial.

 We don't have a huge slate but it's all good stuff.
 We've been in for the long haul and made films which have clearly targeted audiences and an innovative and individual approach to both production and distribution.

 Our national theatrical release of Going Down was followed by a roadshow through Sydney's biggest pubs successfully taking the film directly to it's audience.
 We were the first to sell non-drama to airlines for inflight use, initiated the government to government talks which led to the signing of the Australia-Ireland co-production treaty and successfully lobbied the major copyright collection agency, Screenrights, to amend their payments policy to make it easier for independent film makers to receive copyright payment for recordings from TV.
-In conjunction with Palace Films we have collected, sold and serviced more than thirty Australian feature films to Pay TV.
-We currently have a major exhibition running at Sydney's Museum of Justice & Police museum.
-This is an extraordinary insight into the workings of ASIO taken from the research we've done for Persons Of Interest.
-The exhibition runs until April 2012.
+In conjunction with Palace Films we have collected, sold and serviced more than sixty Australian feature films to Pay TV.

 We've always taken inspiration from Gomez Adams' business philosophy: As Morticia said, "Gomez, you're the one man I know who can take a failing company and run it into the ground in six months".

-In this regard we are deficient and here we are forty years old.
+In this regard we are deficient and here we are forty seven years old.

-To all those who we've worked with, who've seen our films or batted for us thank you.
-And to all those getting under way and thinking about the long haul, keep a sense of humour and you'll live longer.
+To all those who we've worked with, who've seen our films or batted for us, thank you.
+And to all those getting under way and thinking about the long haul, keep a sense of humour and you'll live longer and have more fun.